Hiding Visual Information via Obfuscating Adversarial Perturbations: Introduction

-To demonstrate the effectiveness of the proposed method, we conduct comprehensive experiments on face recognition tasks and classification tasks.
-For the face recognition, we encrypt the gallery set on the cloud.
-Clients can upload their private data for recognition.
-For the classification task, we encrypt the data transmitted to the classification model.
-Experimental results on multiple datasets show that the proposed method is effective.
-In addition, to prove the effectiveness of our proposed loss, we conduct ablation study about it to further present the advantages of our proposed method.
+Taking visual information hiding of gallery set images for cloud-deployed face recognition systems as the basic task, we conduct a comprehensive evaluation of our proposed method in terms of both effectiveness and security.
+In order to compare with existing methods suitable for information hiding tasks, we extend our method to classification tasks.
+Experimental results on multiple service models and datasets show that the proposed method is effective.
+In addition, to prove the effectiveness of our proposed loss, we conduct an ablation study about it to further present the advantages of our proposed method.

-Our main contributions are as follows: \begin{itemize} \item{Inspired by Type-I adversarial attacks, we propose a visual privacy protection method AVP.
-To alleviate the difficult trade-off between capability of privacy protection and quality of recovered data, we design a variance consistency loss to better hide visual information.} \item{Our proposed method has following properties: 1) The visual information of encrypted data and original data is quiet different.
-2) Our method does not require retraining DNNs.
-3) The encrypted data can be recovered by the own key model but is difficult for external models to recover and steal visual information.} \item{We validate the effectiveness of the proposed method on the face recognition task and the classification task.
-In addition, we conduct qualitative and quantitative ablation studies to show efficient of the proposed loss.} \end{itemize}
+Our main contributions are as follows: \begin{itemize} \item{Inspired by Type-I adversarial attacks, we propose a visual information hiding method AVIH.
+To alleviate the difficult trade-off between capability of information hiding and quality of recovered image, we design a variance consistency loss.} \item{Our proposed method has following properties: 1) The visual information in the image is clearly obfuscated.
+2) Our method does not require retrain.
+3) The protected image can be recovered by the own key model, but external models are difficult to recover.} \item{We validate the effectiveness of the proposed method on the face recognition task and the classification task.
+In addition, we conduct qualitative and quantitative ablation studies to show efficiency of the proposed loss.} \end{itemize}